-“I spent three nights at John's Camp at the beginning of the dry season.
+“I spent 3 nights at John's Camp.
 I could have stayed for weeks.
-This is one of the best tented camps I have ...”John B October 2017 more guest feedback
+This is one of the best tented camps I have stayed at anywhere. ...”John B October 2017 more guest feedback

 Mana Pools National Park is situated on the banks of the mighty Zambezi River where you will find John's Camp nestled amongst canopies of Trichelia and Mahogany trees, it is a truly natural wilderness.
 Across the vast floodplain one can walk with the giants - our African Bull elephants, dine amidst herds of buffalo, gaze upon prides of lion, enjoy sundowners with hippos on the banks of the Zambezi River and bird watch over 400 species of birds.

 The camp comprises of 12 beds, made up of 6 twin or double en-suite Meru style tents, a common dining area and a star gazing sleep-out platform for the more adventurous safari traveller.

 6 Meru style canvas tents under a double fly sheet make up the compliment of 12 beds.
 Each tent has en-suite bathroom facilities with flush loo and overhanging safari-style bucket showers.
 Inside the tent is a lit changing area complete with a running water basin.
 With privacy in mind, the tents are generously spaced out along the floodplain adjacent to the Zambezi River.
 The dining area is centrally located between the tents, positioned in thick shade, and there is a campfire overlooking the floodplain for evening cocktails and snacks before dinner.